jeffknupp/blog/in_progress/open_source/git_flow.md

 ###### Develop

 Most of your work is done on the `develop` branch.
-This branch contains all of the completed features and bugfixes yet to be released; nightly builds or continuous integration servers should target `develop`, as it represents the code that will be included in the next release.
+This branch contains all of the completed features and bug fixes yet to be released; nightly builds or continuous integration servers should target `develop`, as it represents the code that will be included in the next release.

 For one-off commits, feel free to commit to `develop` directly.